Archive for the ‘Norfolk’ Category

 The sting was kind-of my own fault – Herself told me there was one in the bathroom, and I went in to splat the sodding thing.
 Being aware that it was a flying buzzing thing, I was looking in the air for it, not on the floor – and so I stood near it, which was apparently enough provocation to the fucker.

-I’ve never been stung before either, so had no idea what to expect – or even whether I was allergic to the stings or not.
+I’ve never been stung by one before either, so had no idea what to expect – or even whether I was allergic to the stings or not.
 (Fortunately, it looks like I’m not) Liberal dollops of antihistamine cream and some ibuprofen later, all’s been OK today.
 But I can tell you for sure that the sting hurts like a motherfucker.

 Hopefully that’ll be my last dealing with hornets.
 But if they are making a home somewhere close by, it probably won’t be.
 I’ll be damn sure to be wearing shoes next time though.